F-Secure is a renowned name in the online security world that provides all-around cybersecurity to its users through its dynamic online suite.

 Similarly, I also liked the security audit function where you can see if your passwords are strong enough face online threats.

 But having said that, there isn’t anything special about this tool.
-In fact, it lacks many key features that you find in a standard password manager and in the following section, I reveal what these features are.
+In fact, it lacks many key features that you find in a good password manager and in the following section, I reveal what these features are.

 F-Secure Key Pros